-The Classic Inca Trail, accessed via Cusco, Peru, is a four day trek that takes hikers up to heights of 4,200 metres on a route incorporating stretches of original Inca path, passing underneath huge glacial mountains and through luxuriant sub-tropical jungle.
+The Classic Inca Trail, accessed via Cusco, Peru, is a four-day trek that takes hikers up to heights of 4,200 meters on a route incorporating stretches of original Inca path, passing underneath huge glacial mountains and through the luxuriant sub-tropical jungle.
 Along the way, trekkers encounter ancient Inca ruins before finally emerging at Sun Gate, a pass overlooking the city of Machu Picchu.

 To help limit the impact tourism has on the Inca Trail, a maximum of just 500 people are allowed to start the walk each day.
 This number is taken up in the main by guides and porters, leaving around only 200 places for tourists; so, in general, pre-booking is essential.
 To book a place during the dry season, between May and October, it’s necessary to reserve a place at least four months in advance, often further.

 During the wet season, which falls between November and April, it may be possible to make bookings on arrival to Cusco, although it is not wise to count on this.
 More and more people are making advance reservations.
 During February the trail is closed.

 Walking the Inca Trail during the wet season does have its advantages (tours are often cheaper and there are fewer people around) however, the rain and heavy fog that descends on Cusco at this time of year can affect visibility.
 This means that the grand vista of Machu Picchu emerging through a cloud of early morning mist, as happens during the dry season, cannot be guaranteed.

 Choosing a Company